Artur-man/ImageArray/README.md

-**ImageArray** allows saving images to either HDF5 (HDF5ImageArray) or Zarr (ZarrImageArray) where you can define the number of layers of the pyramids (i.e. number of downscaled images) and the path to the on-disk h5 or zarr store.
+**ImageArray** allows saving images to either HDF5 (HDF5ImageArray) or Zarr (ZarrImageArray) where you can define the number of layers of the pyramids (i.e. number of downscaled images) and the path to the on-disk h5 file or zarr store.

 ```r
 library(ImageArray)